Platform /

 Where will Platform be held, in person or online?

-Platform will be held in person at venues of the Sydney Film Festival.
+Platform will be held in person at venues of the Sydney Film Festival and Belvoir Street Theatre.
 Participants must be available for the stipulated dates and cannot attend sessions virtually.

 What will we do at Platform?

-Workshops will be between 6 and 8 hours of content per day, excluding writing time and scheduled SFF screenings.
-Sessions will focus on skills of rapid content development and testing based on a process of design thinking.
+Daily workshops include 6 to 8 hours of content per day, excluding writing time and scheduled SFF screenings.
+Lab sessions will focus on skills of rapid content development and testing based on design thinking principles.
 The idea is to quickly, succinctly and successfully find the strengths and weaknesses in a project and design solutions to improve your work and skills.
+Margins sessions will focus on core skills in script development and editing with a focus on story, market and audience awareness.
+Margins facilitators will work intensively on new original scripts with selected Belvoir playwrights.

 I live outside of Sydney, can I apply?